Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Two-Player Zero-Sum Stochastic Games

-To the best of our knowledge, Theorem \ref{thm:stochastic_game_slow} presents the first last-iterate finite-sample analysis of best-response-type payoff-based independent learning dynamics for zero-sum stochastic games that enjoy a polynomial sample complexity.
-In a concurrent work \cite{cai2023uncoupled}, the authors achieve $\mathcal{O}(\epsilon^{-9})$ sample complexity for the last-iterate convergence of zero-sum stochastic games.
-However, our result and that of \cite{cai2023uncoupled} are not directly comparable as the assumptions and the learning dynamics are largely different.
+To the best of our knowledge, Theorem~\ref{thm:stochastic_game_slow} provides the first finite-sample analysis of a decentralized best-response-based learning algorithm for zero-sum stochastic games with sample complexity polynomial in $\epsilon^{-1}$. {In the concurrent work \citep{cai2023uncoupled}, the authors established an $\mathcal{O}(\epsilon^{-9-\nu})$ (for some $\nu>0$) sample complexity for decentralized learning in zero-sum stochastic games.
+Although our sample complexity is $\mathcal{O}(\epsilon^{-8})$, these two results are not directly comparable.
+Their algorithm is based on online mirror descent, whereas ours is based on smoothed best-response dynamics.
+Moreover, our bound is in expectation and uses stepsizes tuned to the target accuracy level, while their bound holds with high probability and provides anytime last-iterate convergence guarantees.}

-Finally, we consider the case where the opponent of player $i$ (where $i\in \{1,2\}$) plays the game with a stationary policy, and provide a finite-sample bound for player $i$ to find the best response.
-The proof of the following corollary is presented in Appendix \ref{pf:co:rationality}.

-\begin{corollary} Given $i\in \{1,2\}$, suppose that player $i$ follows the learning dynamics presented in Algorithm \ref{algo:stochastic_game_slow}, but its opponent player $-i$ follows a stationary policy $\pi^{-i}$.
-Then, to achieve $\max_{\hat{\pi}^i}U^i(\hat{\pi}^i,\pi^{-i})-\mathbb{E}[U^i(\pi_{T,K}^i,\pi^{-i})]\leq \epsilon$, the sample complexity is $\tilde{\mathcal{O}}(\epsilon^{-8})$. \end{corollary} \begin{remark} According to the definition in \cite{bowling2001rational}, rationality means that the player following this dynamics will converge to the best response to its opponent when the opponent uses an \textit{asymptotically} stationary policy.
-Since we are performing finite-sample analysis, we assume that the opponent's policy is stationary, because otherwise, the convergence rate of the opponent's policy (which may be arbitrary) will also impact the bound. \end{remark} \begin{remark} We prove Corollary \ref{co:rationality} directly based on Theorem \ref{thm:stochastic_game_slow} (which is why it was stated as a corollary).
-The result is by no-means tight because when player $i$'s opponent uses a stationary policy, it is as if player $i$ is in the single-agent setting.
-In this case, it is possible to independently prove the convergence rate of Algorithm \ref{algo:stochastic_game_slow} and get better sample complexity bounds, but that is not the focus of this work. \end{remark}
+Finally, we consider the case where the opponent of player $i$ plays a stationary policy, and provide a finite-sample bound for player $i$ to find a best response.
+This is pertinent to the desired feature of \emph{rationality} \cite{bowling2001rational} for decentralized learning dynamics.
+The proof of the following corollary is presented in Appendix~\ref{pf:co:rationality}. \begin{corollary} Given $i\in \{1,2\}$, suppose that player $i$ follows Algorithm \ref{algo:stochastic_game_slow}, but its opponent player $-i$ follows a stationary policy $\pi^{-i}$.
+Then, to achieve $\max_{\hat{\pi}^i}U^i(\hat{\pi}^i,\pi^{-i})-\mathbb{E}[U^i(\pi_{T,K}^i,\pi^{-i})]\leq \epsilon$, the sample complexity is $\tilde{\mathcal{O}}(\epsilon^{-8})$. \end{corollary} \begin{remark} According to the definition in \cite{bowling2001rational}, rationality means that a player's policy converges to a best response to its opponent when the opponent uses an \textit{asymptotically} stationary policy.
+Since oue focus is on the finite-sample analysis, we assume that the opponent's policy is stationary; otherwise, the convergence rate of the opponent's policy, which may be arbitrary, would also affect the exact order of the bounds. \end{remark}